 Recently, we talked with Konrad Weiske, CEO, about Spyrosoft’s plans for 2023.
 In the second part of the interview, Konrad shares his thoughts on the IT industry trends, development model, why Spyrosoft must build solid partnerships, and why we need transparency in the IT industry.

 In Spyrosoft, building a strong and transparent relationship with clients is crucial.
-Why is that?
+Why?

 Konrad Weiske (KW): Let’s start with the fact that the vast majority, as much as 83% of our clients, came to us via recommendations.
 At Spyrosoft, we care about how we deliver a product or a service.
 It is essential that the process is transparent, clear, understandable and as trouble-free as possible for the client and also in line with Spyrosoft’s values.
 Therefore, we are strongly client-oriented and focus on delivering the best experience of working with us.
 We want to provide the best IT solutions – so should any problems arise, we are there for the client to resolve them.

-In 2022 we launched Spyrosoft eCommerce.
-This year we have launched Spyrosoft Connect.
-Is this our development direction – the expansion of the Group with new companies whose activities will also respond to the need for industrial diversity?
+In 2022, we started Spyrosoft eCommerce, now – Spyrosoft Connect.
+Is this our development course – expanding the Group with new firms whose activities provide business diversity?

 KW: Yes, this is one of our development models – we establish new companies under the Group with people who have expertise in a specific industry or technology, who want to run their own business, and who can reach both potential clients and experienced employees.
 In this way, the Group grows, creating new companies that add domain and technological, or geographical competencies.